-Exercise-induced asthma (EIA) is a limited form of asthma in which exercise triggers coughing, wheezing, or shortness of breath.
-This condition generally occurs in children and young adults, most often during intense exercise in cold dry air.
-Symptoms are generally most intense about 10 minutes after exercising and then gradually resolve.
+Exercise-induced asthma (EIA), also called exercise-induced bronchoconstriction, is a limited form of asthma in which exercise triggers coughing, wheezing, or shortness of breath.
+This condition usually occurs during intense exercise in cold dry air.
+Symptoms start 5 to 10 minutes into exercise and then gradually resolve.

 Your doctor will want to know any patterns or triggers associated with your asthma symptoms.
 Be sure to let your doctor know:

 - Whether symptoms are more frequent during the spring or fall (allergy seasons).

 - Whether exercise, a respiratory infection, or exposure to cold air has ever triggered an attack.

 - Any family history of asthma or allergic disorders, such as eczema, hives, or hay fever.